Bankina Carbon Project

 Project Information:

-Bankina Carbon Project is a Plantation Forestry project located in the Chapman Valley and Northampton local government areas, approximately 100km north-east of Geraldton in Western Australia.
-It was registered in May 2023 and initially covered 3,314.62 hectares, although a project variation in September 2025 saw some areas removed from the project boundaries.
+Bankina Carbon Project is a plantation forestry project located in the Shire of Chapman Valley, northeast of Geraldton in Western Australia.
+It was registered in May 2023 and covers an area of 3,314.62 hectares.